kodjunkie/beetube-bot/README.md

 $ cd beetube-bot
 $ cp .env.example .env # Update .env accordingly

-# To boot-up first time only or whenever docker file is modified (builds the containers)
+# To boot-up first time only or whenever docker file is modified (builds the container)
 $ docker-compose up --build

-# To boot-up without building the containers (regular use)
+# To boot-up without building the container (regular use)
 $ docker-compose up

 # To shut-down